microsoft/OpenHack/byos/modern-data-warehousing/deployment.md

 Resource Groups exist for each of the teams, members are in each team appropriately with owner permission on the resource group.

-Prerequisites/other things to check for each team:
+Review the readme file for Prerequisites/other things to check for each team.

-The deployment of the Modern Data Warehousing OpenHack Lab environment includes the following for each team.

-### Southridge Video Resources

-- Two Azure SQL DBs in a single logical server
-- A Cosmos DB account with a single collection for the movie catalog

-### Fourth Coffee Resources

-- A VM with a directory of CSV data

-### VanArsdel, Ltd. Resources

-- A VM with a SQL DB

-## More detail on the usage of the services
+## More details on the usage of the services

+When you kick off the process, a number of templates are deployed.

 ### DeployMDWOpenHackLab.json

-This deployment template links each of the others.
-The only dependency between the linked templates is that the DeployFileVM.json template depends on DeployCosmosDB.json; the File VM's extension populates the Cosmos DB.
+You kicked this off (likely from the BYOS-deployAll.ps1 script).

+This deployment template triggers the orchestrator template with the same name that is in Azure storage.

 #### Parameters